utkarsh-us-sharmaa/oran-adaptive-traffic-steering/README.md

-# Adaptive Traffic Steering in O-RAN via Hybrid Rule-Based and Reinforcement Learning
+# Adaptive RAN Traffic Steering via Hybrid Rule-Based and Reinforcement Learning

 > **Companion repository for the paper:**
 > *"Hybrid Rule-Based and Reinforcement Learning Traffic Steering in Open RAN"*